math1p0027/slides/slides.md

 ---
 # Causal Discovery in Medical Imaging
-- Common Assumptions:

-  - Acyclicity: DAG structure (no cycles).

-  - Markovian: Node independent of non-descendants given parents.

-  - Faithfulness: All conditional independences represented in DAG.

-  - Sufficiency: No hidden common causes.
+- Causal discovery is the task of finding cause-effect relationships from data

+- In medical imaging we are trying to understand which variables actually influence others.

 --

-- Approaches:
+# Assumptions for causal discovery

+- Acyclicity: DAG structure (no cycles)

+- Markovian: Node independent of non-descendants given parents

+- Faithfulness: All conditional independences represented in DAG

+- Sufficiency: No hidden common causes between pairs of nodes

+--

+# Methods for causal discovery

-  - Constraint-based: Test conditional independence (e.g., PC, FCI).
+- Constraint-based: Test conditional independence to determine causal links (e.g., PC, FCI).

 - Score-based: Search for best DAG using a score (e.g., GES, BIC).

 - Optimization-based: Learn DAGs via continuous optimization

+--

+# Challenges

+- Images alone often don’t have enough information to fully identify causal links.

+- Lack of meta-data (context about patients, experiments) makes it harder.

+- Task is inherently difficult, which is why the field is still emerging.

  ---

+# Causal Inference in medical imaging

+--

+# Medical Analysis

+--
+# Fairness, Safety & Explainability

+--

+# Generative methods

+--

+# Domain Generalization

+--

+# Out of Distribution Robustness & Detection

  # Thank you!